vishnubob/pixace/README.md

 $ pixace download --model_name=animalfaces
 ```

-This will download the animal faces model weights to a directory called `model-weights`.
+This will download the model weights to a directory called `model-weights`.
 Now, we can make inferences.

 ```
 $ pixace predict --model_name=animalfaces --batch_size=4 --out=predict.jpg